warcos2/splinterwar-bot/README.md

 # Donations

 In case you want to donate to me for updating this bot, I would be very happy!

+Coming soon...

 Please also consider donating to the original bot creator.

-- DEC into the game to the player **pcjones**
-- Bitcoin 3KU85k1HFTqCC4geQz3XUFk84R6uekuzD8
-- Ethereum 0xcFE8c78F07e0190EBdD9077cF9d9E3A8DCED8d91
-- WAX to account **lshru.wam** (please copy the name)
-- Text me on Discord or Telegram for anything other

 # FAQ
 **Can I have some accounts that login via email and some via username?**